Reporter's Qualified Privilege

 Finally, in Morris Communications Corp. v.
 Frangie, 720 So.
 2d 230 (Fla.
 1998), where a reporter's motion to quash a subpoena in a civil proceeding was denied, the First District Court of Appeal then certified to the Supreme Court the question whether the privilege applied to non-confidential information relevant to a civil proceeding.
 The Supreme Court made clear that its decision in Davis, a criminal case, applies to civil proceedings as well.

 ABOUT THE AUTHORS

-Sanford L. Bohrer is a member of the law firm of Holland & Knight LLP in Miami.
+Sanford L. Bohrer is a partner of the law firm of Holland & Knight LLP in Miami.
 He has been a member of The Florida Bar since 1973, having received his B.A. from Colgate University in 1970, and his J.D. from Columbia University in 1973.
-His clients include The Miami Herald, New Times, The Daily Business Review, Harcourt Publishing, Simon & Schuster, Suncoast Media Group, and WPBF in West Palm Beach (ABC).
+His clients include The Miami Herald, New Times, The Daily Business Review, Houghton Mifflin Harcourt, and Suncoast Media Group.
 He is a contributor to the Media Law Resource Center's "50-State Survey on Media, Privacy and Related Law."
 Mr. Bohrer established the Florida First Amendment Hotline.